warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

   - answer: The motherboards that come with a greater number of SATA ports and RAM slots, along with having the best compatible processor socket type and PCI slots, is considered best for i7 4790K.
-    question: What is best and compatible motherboard for i7 4790K?
+    question: What is Best and Compatible Motherboard for i7 4790K?
-  - question: How much a good motherboard costs?
+  - question: How Much a Good Motherboard Costs?
     answer: It is quite obvious that a good-quality motherboard comes in a pricy range.
 To be specific, you should keep in mind a good cost of almost $200-
       $300 maximum.
 Any item expensive than this might be too much for a